RasaHQ/rasa/docs/docs/reference/rasa/nlu/components.md

  | required_components(cls) -> List[Type["Component"]]
 ```

-Specify which components need to be present in the pipeline.
+Specifies which components need to be present in the pipeline.

+Which components are required by this component.
+Listed components should appear before the component itself in the pipeline.

 **Returns**:

-  The list of class names of required components.
+  The class names of the required components.

 #### required\_packages